Tools and Guides

 Close up of a classic card catalog previously used as a research finding aid.

-The University Libraries provides access to millions of books, thousands of journals, and hundreds of databases.
+The University Libraries provide access to millions of books, thousands of journals, and hundreds of databases.
 We understand that knowing where to begin your search may be overwhelming.
-Below you will find brief descriptions of the many places you can begin your search.
+Below are brief descriptions of the many places you can begin your search.

 Library Tools and Guides